Oliveira-Lee/DaemonDisabler/README.md

 A tool used to disable thermalmonitord to prevent throttling and screen dimming when iOS devices overheat.

 ## Running the Program
+Download the latest version from releases based on your system, and run thermalmonitordDisabler or thermalmonitordDisabler.exe.

+To execute the code, follow these steps:

 Requirements:
 - pymobiledevice3
 - Python 3.8 or newer